CQS: A Formally-Verified Framework for Fair and Abortable Synchronization: Synchronization Primitives on Top of CQS

 \subsection{Barrier}

-A simple but popular synchronization abstraction is the \emph{barrier}, which allows a set of parallel operations to wait until all operations reach a common point in the code, via a provided \texttt{arrive()} operation.
+A simple but popular synchronization abstraction is the \emph{barrier}, which allows a set of parallel threads wait for each other at a common program point, via a provided \texttt{arrive()} operation.